Top 35 Grammar Tricks That Will Improve Your English Fast

 What is the difference: Merge together and Merge

-The phrase "merge together" is redundant (as are combinations such as "free gift" and "pair of twins" - unless, of course, you mean two groups of twins).
+Saying "merge together" is redundant, as is "free gift" and "pair of twins" - unless, of course, you mean two sets of twins.

 What is the difference: Orientate and Orient